TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-restore-database.md

             "id": "resource_type_dropdown",
             "order": 9,
             "controlType": "dropdown",
+	    "visibility": "IssueType_dropdown == DropDB",
-            "displayLabel": "Do you want to restore a resourcegroup, server or DB?", "watermarkText": "Choose an option",
+            "displayLabel": "What do you want to restore?", "watermarkText": "Choose an option",
             "infoBalloonText": "Select from the following",
 			"dropdownOptions": [